Henrich-Tong/tetris/README.md

-tetris
+Tetris
 ======

-A java implementation of Tetris.
+This is a java implementation of Tetris using Java Swing.